dcbark01/PI-Web-API-Client-Python/README.md

-PI Web API Client libraries for Python
+PI Web API client library for Python (2017 R2)
 ===

 ## Overview
-This repository has the source code package of the PI Web API Client libraries for Python.
+This repository has the source code package of the PI Web API client libraries for Python.
+This version was developed on top of the PI Web API 2017 R2 swagger specification.

 ## Requirements.

+ - PI Web API 2017 R2 installed within your domain using Kerberos or Basic Authentication.
+If you are using an older version, some methods might not work.
-Python 2.7 and 3.4+
+ - Python 2.7 and 3.4+

 ## Installation
 ### pip install